Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained Problems: Numerical examples

-Our main theorem provides an insight on the appropriate $\eta$ and $\beta$.
-This motivated us to examine how the values of each hyperparameter could affect the optimization.
-Here, we plot the cumulative minimum of the optimization error generated by the iterates of RGLD for ease of viewing. \Cref{fig:gm-betas,fig:gm-etas} show the convergence of RGLD for different values of $\beta$ or $\eta$.
-We can see that a larger $\beta$ limits the solution to a narrower range of the region, resulting in slow convergence.
-As for $\eta$, there is a certain trade-off; that is, we need to set $\eta$ large enough to search a broad range of the region within a limited number of iterates and, at the same time, the range has to be small enough to find narrow loss valleys.
+The main result (Theorem \ref{thm:main}) gives an insight on how to set the hyperparameters $\eta$ and $\beta$ in an objective manner.
+To examine the result, we plot the running minimum of the optimization error generated by the iterates of RGLD.
+Figures \ref{fig:gm-etas} and \ref{fig:gm-betas} present the convergence of RGLD for five different values of $\eta$ and $\beta$ (with the other one fixed), respectively.
+A larger $\beta$ tends to restrict the solution to a narrower range of the region, resulting in slower convergences.
+As for the parameter $\eta$, there seems to be a certain trade-off.
+That is, $\eta$ needs to be set large enough so as to search a broad range of the region within a limited number of iterations.
+In addition, the range has to be small enough to find narrow loss valleys as well.